manasworks/JavaInterviewTasks/README.md

 # JavaInterviewTasks

-Please work under your Branch Only.
-And push also to your Branch
+1. Please work under your Branch Only.
+And push also to your Branch.
+2. Please updated your progress status on Google Docs for accountability
+3. Select tasks to work on in the order that is comfortable for you
+4. Please complete 10 tasks a week